easydatapy/easydata/docs/advanced.rst

 As we see there are two ``ItemDiscountProcessor`` while we want only ``ItemDiscountProcessor`` from our model and ignore one from ``PricingBlockModel``.

 To solve this issue, named processors are the solution.
-Lets recreate our ``PricingBlockModel`` but now we will add name to ``ItemDiscountProcessor``.
+Let's recreate our ``PricingBlockModel``, but this time we will add name to ``ItemDiscountProcessor``.

 .. code-block:: python